 - Have you previously partnered with Mozilla?
 Have you previously received a grant from Mozilla?
-If so, please list title, amount, and purpose.
-(1250 Characters)
+If so, please list title, amount, purpose.

 Each Submission must comply with any word limits or other terms or requirements on the Fluxx website.
 The Sponsor, at its sole discretion, reserves the right to not consider any Submission not in compliance with these Terms or for any reason.